 Now, let’s take a look at a loose range (BTN vs CO raise):

-- If your hand is too weak to raise with but clearly too strong to fold, then you should probably call.
+- If your hand is too weak to 3-bet with but clearly too strong to fold, you should probably call.

 - Consider 3-bet bluffing with hands that seem slightly too weak to play (break-even or slightly losing calls are usually perfect choices).

-- Hands with good playability when called, such as suited and connected hands, function well as 3-bet bluffs.
+- Hands with good playability when called function well as 3-bet bluffs, such as suited and connected hands.
 (This has the added benefit of improving your board coverage, which is a generally overrated but still relevant concept.)

 These rules of thumb apply to all positions, but there’s even more to consider when facing an open-raise from the blinds.